Archie makes his debut on Meghan and Harry’s South Africa tour

 Once welcomes were taken care of, the group went inside and sat down on sofas surrounding a coffee table laden with an impressive display of snacks.

 The group shared a laugh over the number of cameras clamoring to get shots of the young royal.
-Harry quipped that “he is used to it already,” according to the UK’s PA Media news agency.
+Harry quipped that “he is used to it already,” according to Britain’s PA Media news agency.

 “He’s an old soul,” Meghan said of four-month-old Archie.